cedw93/Cpp_Astar/README.md

 TODO:

-detailed compliation
+- Detailed compliation
-detailed features of the aglorithm possible improvements
+- Detailed features of the aglorithm
+- Possible improvements